skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 One of the biggest barriers to sharing a comic is a lack of title.
 For example, if a reader is going to post your comic on reddit, they need to enter the comic's URL and its title.
-If they comic doesn't have a title, then this person will need to make one up.
+If the comic doesn't have a title, then this person will need to make one up.
 There's two problems with this: